 Sleep apnea can lead to severe – and even fatal – health consequences if it is not treated.
 Some of the symptoms and risks of sleep apnea include:

 The field of sleep apnea treatment has advanced significantly in recent years.
 As part of our advanced dental care treatments, our practice has found that oral appliances are some of the most effective treatments on the market.
-Night guards and snore guards fit along both the upper and lower rows of your teeth and are designed to help you maintain a positive and healthy flow of air during sleep.
-Our dentists in Monmouth County offer two of the more popular options:
+Night guards and snore guards are designed to help you maintain a positive and healthy flow of air during sleep.
+Our dentists in Monmouth County offer one of the most state-of-the-art options available:

-The Glidewell EMA® (Elastic Mandibular Advancement) can open your bite and advance the mandible to address restricted airways.
-This option can reduce the potential for breathing pauses, snoring, and other symptoms of obstructive sleep apnea.
-The EMA®’s innovative design, and the fact that it is customized for the best possible fit, can help provide you with a healthier night’s sleep without sacrificing comfort or ease-of-use.
+The OASYS Oral/Nasal Airway System™ is a unique, FDA-approved device designed to treat two of the most prominent causes of sleep-related breathing disorders.
+This customized oral appliance is capable of addressing upper airway obstructions and blockages in both the throat and nasal regions.
+The OASYS can open your bite and advance the mandible to address restricted airways while using nasal dilators to enhance breathing through the nose during sleep.
+This option can reduce the potential for breathing pauses, snoring, and other symptoms of obstructive sleep apnea and upper airway resistance syndrome (UARS).
+The innovative design of the OASYS, and the fact that it is customized for the best possible fit, can help provide you with a healthier night’s sleep without sacrificing comfort or ease-of-use.

-Our own Dr. Ciampi wears the TAP® 3 Elite and, in his experience, has found it both comfortable and effective!
+Our own Dr. Ciampi wears the OASYS and, in his experience, has found it both comfortable and effective!

 While devices such as the CPAP (Continuous Positive Airway Pressure) have been commonly prescribed for sleep apnea sufferers in the past, many individuals find customized oral appliances to be more comfortable and less bulky than CPAP techniques.
 After you have been diagnosed with sleep apnea, our dentist will perform a comprehensive oral evaluation and talk with you about the treatment option that will be most ideal for your needs.